MIT MBA GMAT Scores: What Score Do I Need?

 So, when seeking admission to such a competitive program, a smart strategy is to aim for a “safe zone” with your GMAT score goal.
 Now, let me be clear: a “safe zone” is not an entry ticket.
 You can never safely assume that you’ll get into a school just because you have a certain GMAT score.
 I can’t reiterate that enough.
 Rather, a “safe zone” is a GMAT score that you can at least feel confident won’t be a red flag on your application.

-If you are from an overrepresented background or industry, your “safe zone” score is one that beats the Sloan median or average GMAT score.
+If you are from an overrepresented background or industry, your “safe zone” score is one that beats the Sloan median GMAT score.
 So, a score that is higher than 720.
 If, additionally, your GPA and years of work experience are in line with or below the averages, you’ll want to aim toward the higher end of the mid-80% GMAT score range.
 Particularly if you fall below the average for both of those data points, consider aiming for a GMAT score at the top end or above the mid-80%.

-If you are from an underrepresented group or industry, your “safe zone” score is one that at least meets the Sloan median or average GMAT score.
+If you are from an underrepresented group or industry, your “safe zone” score is one that at least meets the Sloan median GMAT score.
 So, aim for a score of at least 720.
 Now, if you score 720 on your GMAT, but your practice test scores were consistently higher, I wouldn’t say that you should forgo a second attempt at the GMAT just because you’re from an underrepresented group.
 It may be worthwhile to give the GMAT another shot, particularly if you don’t meet the averages in other key areas of the MIT MBA class profile.
 Either way, if you think you haven’t yet earned your best possible GMAT score, why settle for less?

 TTP PRO TIP: